 Why now?
 The Curriculum combines on-ground, place-based interdisciplinary courses with a choice of online electives taught by Northeastern faculty.
 With this full semester load, students can advance NUpath or major requirements and practice integrative learning skills that will be crucial for future endeavors, including co-op.

 Through participation in this program, you will learn how to develop and articulate your value within the global workplace so as to position yourself competitively for the future.
 Be among the first students to pioneer humanics in London!

-This program opportunity is open to Northeastern students including first-year students interested in studying abroad in London for the Spring 2019 Semester.
+This program opportunity is open to Northeastern students including first-year students interested in studying abroad in London for the Fall 2019 Semester.

 Submit to GEO

 - GEO Application: All applicants must complete the GEO application.
 This is the first step for applying to any program.

 Once you have been accepted into your program, you are required to create an entry in My Travel Plans for the trip.
 Please be sure to enter the following pieces of information: